USS Pension drop in slides

 USS update - 2024

-Two USS Pensions drop ins were recently hosted (March and February 2024) by Carey Southward, Head of Pensions & Benefits.
+We have recently begun hosting regular USS Pensions drop ins with the pensions team presented by Carey Southward, Head of Pensions & Benefits.

 • Different types of pensions